 Stop by early for information on the Beach House by docents from the Santa Monica Conservancy.

 Tickets are free but space is limited and reservations are required.
 If you would like to attend, please reserve online.
 Please plan to arrive by 6:15pm to retain your reservation.
 Late seating, even for reservation-holders, is not guaranteed.
 To adjust or cancel your reservation for this event, email firstname.lastname@example.org.
 We appreciate your keeping in touch!

 Directions: The Beach House is located at 415 Pacific Coast Highway, Santa Monica, CA 90402 on the west side of Pacific Coast Highway, a half mile north of the California Incline and a half mile south of Chautauqua Blvd.
 Plenty of public parking is available - enter off PCH at the Beach House Way traffic light.
 The facility is easily accessible by foot or bike from the beach bike path, although the Beach closes at sunset.
 There is ample bike parking at racks throughout the site - remember to bring your own lock.

 Parking: For weekday evening Beach=Culture events October - April starting at 5pm, there is a special $5 parking charge at the park and pay machines available in three areas of the ACBH parking lot.
-Machines take cards and cash and this special rate is only for Beach=Culture attendees; please inform the attendant you are here for Beach=Culture and display your receipt on your dash.
+Machines take cards and cash and this special rate is only for Beach=Culture attendees; please inform the attendant you are here for Beach=Culture.
 For regular fees and parking lot hours, please check the website for details.